Receive our most important stories in your inbox every day.

 Even doing well, however, as he entered high school, Saldaña was referred to Communities in Schools (CIS), the anti-dropout program known for its five-word mission statement: “We Keep Kids in School.”
 CIS coordinator Daffney Bell and high school counselor Rubi Sanchez saw a lot of promise and potential in Saldaña and convinced him to think big.
 They taught him how to apply to college.
 Saldaña and his compelling life story will be front and center Monday at the annual CIS “Keeping Kids in School Luncheon,” held at the Omni Hotel at the Colonnade.

-The director of TRIO Upward Bound for CIS of San Antonio, Texas, remembered her former student as focused – with an inner drive: “Rey just shined.
+She remembered her former student as focused – with an inner drive.
+“Rey just shined.
 He definitely had the potential.
 But this was a kid who didn’t even know what he was capable of.
 He’s an inspiration to us all.”